 - The developer then makes updates to the code, which starts that process over again.

-Being able to communicate clearly both in the solution design reference and the QA documentation goes a long way in eliminating back-and-forth between these steps.
+Being able to communicate clearly both in the tagging plan and the QA documentation goes a long way in eliminating back-and-forth between these steps.
 Take the time to document thoroughly; it is definitely worth it.

 6. Create dashboards and reports